Cardiovascular and Interventional Radiological Society of Europe

 Symptoms

-Most fibroids do not cause symptoms — only 10-20% of women with fibroids ever require treatment.
-Depending on location, size and number of fibroids, a woman might experience the following:
+Only 10-20% of women with fibroids ever require treatment Depending on location, size and number of fibroids, a woman might experience the following

 • Pelvic pain